stojan211287/CatsAndMonads/README.md

-# A small repo, where I explore the concept of monads by building my own
+# A small repo, where I explore concepts like monads by building my own

 Work based on: